pietergreyling/programming_notes_zksync/README.md

   - staking,
   - and more.

-The OpenZeppelin project provides the basis of many ERC20-related contracts.
+The OpenZeppelin project provides the basis for many contracts.
 ```

 - https://eips.ethereum.org/EIPS/eip-20